ibrahimafzal/ibrahimafzal/README.md

 - About : i'm frontend developer, i create web pages with UI/UX user interface, i've 1.6 years of experience and many clients are happy with the projects carried out

-- Experience : 1.6 Years
+- Experience : ONE Years
 - Completed : 20+ Projects
 - Support : 24/7 online